canonical/data-science-stack/docs/how-to/mlflow.rst

 Manage MLflow
 =============

-This guide describes how to manage MLflow within your Data Science Stack (DSS) environment.
+This guide describes how to manage `MLflow <Charmed MLflow_>`_ within your Data Science Stack (DSS) environment.

+MLflow is a platform for managing the end-to-end machine learning life cycle.
+It includes tracking experiments, packaging code into reproducible runs, and sharing and deploying models.

 Access MLflow
 -------------